-Sprouts are the edible, highly nutritious young shoots of newly germinated vegetable seeds or grains, such as alfalfa, barley, soybeans, and wheat, as well as mung, adzuki, and garbanzo beans.
-These nutrient-rich baby plants are believed to have been consumed since prehistoric times and prized for their health properties in Asia for millennia.
-Today, sprouts are used to add flavor and crunch to salads, soups, and
+Sprouts are the edible, highly nutritious young shoots of newly germinated vegetable seeds or grains such as alfalfa, barley, soybeans, and wheat, as well as mung, adzuki, and garbanzo beans.

-Sprouts can be produced from an array of vegetable or grain seeds.
-Alfalfa sprouts, grown from seeds of the common alfalfa plant (Medicago sativa), are the most commonly consumed variety in the United States; mung bean sprouts are the most popular worldwide.
+Sprouts can be produced from an array of vegetable or grain seeds, from broccoli and radishes to pumpkins and onions.
+Alfalfa sprouts are the most common in the United States; mung bean sprouts are the most popular worldwide.

-References: Australian Mungbean Association, North Carolina State, Queensland Dept. of Agriculture and Fisheries, University of California.
+References: Australian Mungbean Association, Clemson University, Colorado State University, North Carolina State, Queensland Dept. of Agriculture and Fisheries, University of California, USDA,

 West Kentucky University.